by Christine Sine,

 - Help others and express gratitude.
 Studies show that people are more resilient when they have strong support networks of friends and family to help them cope with a crisis.
 You get an even bigger resilience boost by giving support.
 When we reach out and help others, we create meaning and purpose that helps push us through adversity.
 No wonder Paul tells us to “consider the needs of others as more important than our own (Philippians 2:4)

 - Make it into a game.
-Make mundane tasks and painful experiences into a game with stakes, challenges and rewards.
+Make mundane tasks in the midst of painful experiences into a game with stakes, challenges and rewards.
 Celebrate and take joy in small wins.
+This doesn’t mean we belittle the magnitude of a crisis but it does often lighten our mood and that of those around us.

 - Increase physical activity.
 Going for a long walk boosts our happiness and our resilience.It also raises our spirits and brings joy to our souls.
 No wonder people often feel close to God when walking through a forest or on the beach.

-- Go outside your comfort zones.
+- Push yourself outside your comfort zones.
 Taking on new challenges and keeping your brain fresh, sharp and inquisitive makes us flexible and resilient, more open to new ideas and the optimistic outlook that we need to keep us going.

 What Is Your Response